 There is also the blatant image thievery in which someone's entire portfolio is a bunch of handpicked images from other artists all over the world.
 We see it all the time.

-Humans are more likely to forgive someone for posting an inspiration photo on Instagram and missing a comment than actually putting a stolen image in makeup portfolio website and passing it off as your own.
-(Please for the love of everything lipstick, don't do this and if you have been a victim of this, keep reading, we have solutions below).
+Humans are more likely to forgive someone for posting an inspiration photo on Instagram and missing a comment than actually putting a stolen image in a makeup portfolio website and passing it off as your own.
+(Please. for the love of everything lipstick, don't do this and if you have been a victim of this, keep reading, we have solutions below).

 In the age of social media and the Internet, even new artists are getting their work stolen from others.
 I mean, how could it really hurt if you aren't competing with the same client, right?
-Well turns out it does hurt because we are a globally connected society now.
+Well, turns out it does hurt because we are a globally connected society now.
 Just because you are working on the other side of the planet doesn't mean you won't get caught.
 Don't steal work as your portfolio and pass it off as your own.

 LAME ASS EXCUSES

-Sometimes people take the images down after apologizing profusely, giving some lame ass excuse Stealing images of other people's work and passing it off as your own is a no no but today I am going to give you a survival guide on what to do if this happens to you.
-Sadly we see this way too often in our industry that their webmaster did it.
+Sometimes people take the images down after apologizing profusely, giving some lame ass excuse.
+Stealing images of other people's work and passing it off as your own is a no-no, but today I am going to give you a survival guide on what to do if this happens to you.
+Sadly, we see this way too often in our industry that their webmaster did it.
 They just happened to have a folder of other peoples images and they accidentally put those images up.

 When you have a new baby (your website) you immediately go through it checking the function, seeing how all your images play out on it.
-So that excuse doesn't fly.
+So, that excuse doesn't fly.